Is The Essential Wilderness Survival Skills Online Course Right for You? Take the Free Quiz!

 The course is catered to both folks new to tracking and experienced trackers!

-- Learn to track the animals of the coastal dunes systems of WA State.
+- Learn to track the animals that inhabit coastal areas.

-- Discover tracks & sign found in the subalpine zones of the Olympic Mtns.
+- Discover tracks & sign found in the subalpine zones of the North Cascades.

-- Practice tracking skills in area inhabited by mountain goats & wolverines.
+- Practice tracking skills in area inhabited by Rocky Mtn species such as moose.

 - Explore the tracks of reptiles, amphibians, insects, and small mammals.

-- Track at sites frequented by wolves, moose, cougars, and black bears.
+- Track at sites frequented by wolves, cougars, and black bears.

-The Wildlife Tracking Apprenticeship meets for a full weekend each month.
+The Wildlife Tracking & Trailing Apprenticeship meets for a full weekend each month to practice track & sign identification and trailing skills in each location.
 The course is a mix of instruction and guided practice while visiting many of the best tracking areas in Washington State.
 These field trips include visits to the North Cascades mountains, Washington coast, the sagebrush deserts of central Washington, and other sites.
-The course concludes with a CyberTracker Track & Sign Evaluation where you'll have the opportunity to earn a Track & Sign Certificate (most participants do very well!).

 The Tracking Apprenticeship At a Glance:

-Duration: Ten weekends that take place from February through November
+Duration: Eight weekends that take place from May through December

-Instructor: Chris Byrd has been a naturalist in the Pacific Coast states for nearly two decades.
-Chris holds a Track & Sign Specialist Certification and has been trailing animals in the Pacific Northwest intensively for the last ten years.
+Instructor: Chris Byrd has been a naturalist in the Pacific Coast states for over two decades.
+Chris holds a Track & Sign Specialist Certification and has been trailing animals in the Pacific Northwest intensively for the last fifteen years.
 Chris has taught tracking and ecology for a number of local organizations including the North Cascades Institute, Wild Whatcom, The Cascade Land Conservancy, and Western Washington University.
-He has a post-graduate degree in education from Humboldt State University.
+He has a post-graduate degree in education from Humboldt State University and a Master's Degree in Environmental Studies & Conservation Biology.

 Course fee: